stevebuik/Graphvizforce-Lightning/README.md

 ## Getting started as a developer

-First, clone this project to you local filesystem.
+First, clone this project to your local filesystem.

 You will need access to a *Developer Hub* org.
 You can do by this enabling the dev hub feature in your production org or [signing up for a 30 trial org](https://developer.salesforce.com/promotions/orgs/dx-signup) with the dev hub enabled.

 Then you should install the SFDX CLI and

-Login to the dev hub org and using this command: (this will open a new browser window)
+Login to the dev hub org using this command: (a new browser window will open)

 `sfdx force:auth:web:login --setdefaultdevhubusername --setalias my-hub-org`